 “In 2020 alone, we invested $4.1 billion in diverse suppliers — a 21% increase versus the previous year — and we’re working with intention to scale that number to $10 billion by 2030,” Stuart Aitken, Kroger’s Chief Merchant and Marketing Officer, added.

-Part of this increased effort focuses on working with more local suppliers, as illustrated by Walmart’s call for more items sourced domestically.
+Part of this increased effort focuses on working with more local suppliers, as illustrated by Walmart’s call for additional items sourced domestically.
 Over the next decade, the world’s largest retailer plans to spend an additional $350 billion on things made, grown, or assembled in the United States.

 TraceGains has heard from manufacturers and retailers who struggle to find suppliers based on specific criteria, whether it’s a minority-owned small business or a supplier in the same state.
 We’re here to help.

-Market Hub now includes a section in our Supplier Questionnaire to support growing supplier diversity efforts, concentrated on whether a company is Minority-Owned or Woman-Owned, along with a text box for suppliers to add more information.
+And now, our standard online forms includes a section in our Supplier Questionnaire to support growing supplier diversity efforts, concentrated on whether a company is Minority-Owned or Woman-Owned, along with a text box for suppliers to add more information.
 This added functionality makes it easier for manufacturers and retailers to find more diverse supplier options that fit their desired specifications.

 The new feature also instantly connects suppliers with their supply chain collaborators by building a complimentary online profile.
 Become immediately searchable on the industry’s largest network of CPG companies and be discovered by over 40% of the top 100 food and beverage companies that run TraceGains.